 Ginger jam is an easy to prepare digestive jam.
 A teaspoon of ginger jam taken in the morning in an empty stomach helps improve digestion.
-It is mainly beneficial for children with less appetite to increase their appetite.
+It is mainly beneficial for children to increase their appetite.
 Coriander seeds, ginger & raisins all have medicinal benefits of balancing body temperature.
-Please check below my grandmother’s recipe for wonderful ginger jam or inji lehiyum handed over for generations:
+Please check below my grandmother’s recipe for a wonderful ginger jam or inji lehiyum handed over for generations:

 Cooking Time : 40 min

 - Raisins (ular thratchai) – half cup (100 g)

 - Coriander seeds (malli vidhai) – half cup (100 g)

 - Jaggery (vellam) – 2 cups (400 g)